pmem/pmdk/doc/libpmemobj.3.md

 	This header type does not support type numbers (it's always 0) and allocations that span more than one unit.

+The field `class_id` is optional, runtime only (can't be set from config file), variable that allows the user to retrieve the identifier of the class.
+This will be equivalent to the provided `[class_id]`.

 The allocation classes are a runtime state of the library and must be created after every open.
 It's highly recommended to use the configuration file to store the classes.